 Surrounded by the pine forests, the enchanting picturesque views of the region are simply mind-blowing.
 Apart from that, you can also take in some refreshments from the nearby cafes that serve delicious snacks.

-1. Dharamshala Cricket Stadium.
 This cricket stadium is situated amid the Herculean Himalayan mountain ranges.
 This place is located at a height of about 1,457 meters above sea level.
-We agree that to many, the concept of a cricket stadium built at such a height may seem a little out of place, however, the fascinating beauty of nature makes all your doubts go away.
+We agree that too many, the concept of a cricket stadium built at such a height may seem a little out of place, however, the fascinating beauty of nature makes all your doubts go away.

-2. Library of Tibetan Works and Archives.
-With lots of artefacts and possession of manuscripts, this library is no less than a heaven for those who want to enhance their intellect.
-According to data, it is believed that the library holds about 80,000 manuscripts along with 600 Buddhist artefacts.
-Some of them are as old as 12th century.
+With lots of artifacts and possession of manuscripts, this library is no less than a heaven for those who want to enhance their intellect.
+According to data, it is believed that the library holds about 80,000 manuscripts along with 600 Buddhist artifacts.
+Some of them are as old as the 12th century.

-By Road.
 Depending upon your location, you can also plan to visit Dharamshala via the road network.
-For this, you can take your own vehicle, bus or a cab.
+For this, you can take your own vehicle, bus, or cab.

 Ans - Dharamshala War Memorial remains open from 8:00 AM - 8:00 PM every day.